Photo Credit: william_wlech

 Concord’s rental situation is kinda rough, but stable.

-Concord’s average rent has increased by 1.26% within the first few months of 2018, which isn’t too much worse than the 0.4% decrease experienced by the national average.
+Concord’s average rent has increased by 4% within the last year, which isn’t too much worse than the national average.

 And according to CivicDashboards, Concord’s vacancy rate is 6.6%, which is a slight improvement over the US’s overall vacancy rate of 6.32%.